eniklas/resume/erik-niklas-resume.md

 **Utilities/Applications:** In-depth knowledge of industry-standard tools and technologies such as Jenkins, Ansible, Puppet, git, virtualization, etc.

-**Cloud services:** Familiar with AWS services and infrastructure as code solutions such as Terraform and Terragrunt
+**Cloud services:** Strong experience with AWS services and infrastructure as code solutions such as Terraform, Terragrunt, and Pulumi

 **Protocols:** Knowledge of common protocols such as TCP/IP, UDP, NTP, DNS, HTTP, etc.